10 tips to a good night’s sleep

-The key to physical, mental and emotional health and wellness is a consistently good night sleep.
+The key to physical, mental and emotional health and wellness is consistently getting a good night’s sleep.
 Yet while sleep disorders affect more than 1.5 million, it is estimated that 80% of people with a sleep disorder are undiagnosed or remain at risk.
 Insomnia affects 40% of the population at any one time.

 Dr Ehrlich’s 10 tips to a good night sleep focus on quantity and quality.